info201b-wi20/Mental-Health-Facilities-US/README.md

 ## What data-driven questions do you hope to answer about this domain?
 1. Are different mental health issues more prevalent in certain areas in the United States than others?
 2. Are there any differences in the quality of mental health care and treatment facilities between states?
-3. Which mental health treatment facilities in different states focus on different mental health disorders?
+3. How many of the patients seeking treatment for depression were treated in each mental health treatment facility across each state?

 ### Where did you download the data (e.g., a web URL)?